How to Use the Insert Ribbon Tab of Microsoft Office Word 2007

 Page Break – This command creates a new page at the current position (you can also use the shortcut keys Ctrl + Enter).
 This is the best way to create another page rather than using the return (enter) key several times.

 The Insert Ribbon Tab

-Tables – Use this command to insert a table to your document.
-You have 5 ways of coming up with a table using this option by simply clicking on the drop down button and selecting the option you want to use:-
+Tables – Use this command to insert a table into your document.
+You have 5 ways of coming up with a table using this option.
+Click on the drop-down button and select the option you want to use:-

 Select Boxes – Select the boxes that correspond to the size of your table in terms of rows and columns.

 Insert Table – Using this option, you will be able to insert a table automatically by defining how many rows and columns you want.

 Draw Table – This option lets you draw a customized table outline first before dividing it into rows and columns that you want.

 Convert Text To Table – You can convert text to a table using this command.
 Highlight the text you want to convert to a table and click on convert text to table.
 You will have to set the columns you want and what you want to use to separate your text.

 Excel Spreadsheet – This option inserts a table using Excel spreadsheets.
 You will be taken to Excel where you will have access to the full features of Excel even calculations.
 After you are done and close the Excel, the table will appear on your word document.
 To make any changes, just double click and you will be taken back to Excel.